Technical Business Analyst CGEMJP00316501

 Build and deployment tooling (CI/CD / Jenkins / Ansible)

-Monitoring & logging tools
+Monitoring & logging tools (Splunk, etc)

-Additionally, a good mix of the following:
+Preferred if candidate has a good mix of the following:

-+5 years' experience with software delivery in banking / finance / fintech.
++5 years' experience with software delivery in banking / finance / fintech

 Independent worker with 'can do' attitude, ability to learn quickly, and strong sense of ownership to get the job done